-The published admission number (PAN) for Reception in 2018/19 will be 6.
+The published admission number (PAN) for Reception in 2020/21 will be 6.
 Places will be allocated up to this number.
 In the event that more applications are received than places available, the oversubscription criteria below will be used to decide on allocations.
+If the school is not oversubscribed, all applicants will be admitted.